Check out the video below for tips on performing a gas leak test.

 - You can now safely disconnect the regulator from the tank and visually inspect the face seal on the tank.

-- If the rubber seal is cracked, twisted, out-of-round/oblong or other side compromised DO NOT use tank.
+- If the rubber seal is cracked, twisted, out-of-round/oblong or otherwise compromised DO NOT use tank.
 Return tank to place of purchase and request a new tank.
 Inspect face seal before bringing the tank home.

 - If the rubber seal is not damaged, reconnect the regulator to the tank and turn on your gas supply by opening the valve on top of the tank to continue with the soapy water test.